colonelpanic8/rofi-systemd/README.md

 ## Installation

-The only dependencies of rofi-systemd are rofi, systemd, awk and column.
+The only dependencies of rofi-systemd are rofi, systemd, awk, jq and column.

 ## Logs